NEW DELHI: India's virtual reality headset market has begun taking baby steps.

 Virtual reality or VR headset shipments have reached over $3.4 million in value terms, in the January-March quarter this year, with players like ANTVR and DOMO capturing more than 85% of the market.

-According to data by 6Wresearch, more than 11 vendors shipped virtual headsets in India including Google, Shinecon, Colorcross and Casemate.
-The research also found that headsets having 100 degree field of view captured majority share.
+According to data by 6Wresearch, more than 11 vendors shipped virtual headsets in India including Google, Shinecon, Colorcross, and Casemate.
+The research also found that headsets having a 100-degree field of view captured majority share.

-"Increasing demand for virtual reality technology among mobile users, introduction of entry-level VR headsets in the market and effective marketing from smartphone manufacturers have boosted the India's virtual reality market," said Anuj Mehrotra, senior research analyst at 6Wresearch-India Electronics Division.
+"Increasing demand for virtual reality technology among mobile users, the introduction of entry-level VR headsets in the market, and effective marketing from smartphone manufacturers have boosted India's virtual reality market," said Anuj Mehrotra, senior research analyst at 6Wresearch-India Electronics Division.

-VR headset market in India has witnessed several key partnership and alliances among smartphone and VR headset manufacturers which in turn have created a perfect gateway for entry-level devices in the country.
+VR headset market in India has witnessed several key partnerships and alliances among smartphone and VR headset manufacturers which in turn have created a perfect gateway for entry-level devices in the country.

 Lenovo, for instance, is offering ANTVR headset with its mid-range K4 Note Smartphone representing a unique selling proposition in the market.

 However, research also pointed to the lack of virtual reality content and little consumer awareness, as a major hurdle for the growth of this segment in the country, even as smartphones witness far larger growth rates.

 Media Courtesy : Telecom Economictimes Indiatimes